Momna-bit/read/README.md

 def check_things_you_should_know(text):
-    """Verifies the required 'THINGS YOU SHOULD KNOW ABOUT YOUR BILL' heading is present.""" if "THINGS YOU SHOULD KNOW ABOUT YOUR BILL" in text.upper(): return True, "Required 'THINGS YOU SHOULD KNOW ABOUT YOUR BILL' notice present" return False, "MISSING required 'THINGS YOU SHOULD KNOW ABOUT YOUR BILL' notice"
+    if "THINGS YOU SHOULD KNOW ABOUT YOUR BILL" in text.upper(): return True, "Required 'THINGS YOU SHOULD KNOW ABOUT YOUR BILL' notice present" return False, "MISSING required 'THINGS YOU SHOULD KNOW ABOUT YOUR BILL' notice"

 def check_unauthorized_charges_notice(text, customer_care_phone):
-    """Verifies the unauthorized-charges language is present AND references the same customer care phone number shown elsewhere on the bill.""" text_lower = text.lower()
+    text_lower = text.lower()
     if "unauthorized charges" not in text_lower:
         return False, "MISSING unauthorized charges notification"